-Oregon Ariyamagga Okasati Refuge, or OAOR, is a Theravadan Buddhist Hermitage (small monastery) and Vipassana center in the Thai Forest tradition established by students of Ajahn Jamnian (Jumnien) Seelasettho.
-The purpose of OAOR is to promote the teachings of the Buddha, provide spiritual support and guidance to the lay community, be a place of worship and refuge, and provide housing for monastics.
-Located on 5 acres at the base of Mt.
-Hood in Sandy, Oregon, OAOR is a place where everyone regardless of background or culture can come together to share, learn, and practice the Middle Way and the Noble Eightfold Path.
+Oregon Ariyamagga Okasati Refuge, or OAOR, is a Theravadan Buddhist Hermitage in the Thai Forest tradition established by students of Ajahn Jamnian (Jumnien) Seelasettho.
+The purpose of OAOR is to promote the teachings of the Buddha, provide spiritual support and guidance to the lay community, be a place of refuge and residence for monastics.
+OAOR is where everyone regardless of background or culture can come together to share, learn, and practice the Middle Way and the Noble Eightfold Path.

 Luang Por (Venerable Father) Jamnian, as he is affectionately and reverently called, is a happy, wise, and playful charismatic Buddhist monk in the Thai forest tradition.
 He teaches with limitless energy and boundless love and compassion.
 Luang Por Jamnian’s teachings include many different insight meditation methods (Vipassana), all of which direct a person to see and understand the impersonal process of the mind and body which are impermanent (Anicca), unsatisfactory (Dukkha), and empty of self (Anatta).
 These teachings encourage us to continuously explore the presence of desire and aversion in the mind, and to see living meditation practice (in which the development of insight pervades every aspect of our life and not just the hours devoted to meditation) as a “life long process of constant observation and continuous investigation.”

 The abbot, Phra Ajahn Vuttichai, or Phrawoody as he prefers to be addressed, is a senior student of Ajahn Jamnian.
 Luang Por Jamnian has said “Phrawoody carries my teachings in his heart.”
 Following the tradition of his teacher, Phrawoody teaches in an informal style that is filled with humor, joyfulness, and an ease that is contagious.